Áed na nGall: Early life

-The O'Reilly's dispersed and attempted to re group some of their forces but were pursued by the O'Rourke's who routed them in a follow up skirmish killing a further 36.
-The O'Reilly's then sent further envoys to de Burgh asking him to waste Connacht so he and his armies plundered churches around Keshcorran but would not link up with the army of their allies for fear of giving battle to Aed.
-The two armies thus separated Aed decided to launch a surprise attack on the remaining O'Reilly force, travelling on foot with no armor and a small following to cross the east bank of the river Shannon again defeating the O'Reilly's and taking many of their severed heads to present to his father.
+The O'Reillys dispersed and attempted to regroup some of their forces, but were pursued by the O'Rourkes who routed them in a follow-up skirmish and killed a further 36 men.
+The O'Reillys then sent further envoys to de Burgh asking him to waste Connacht so he and his armies plundered churches around Keshcorran but would not link up with the army of their allies for fear of giving battle to Aed.
+The two armies thus separated Aed decided to launch a surprise attack on the remaining O'Reilly force, travelling on foot with no armor and a small following to cross the east bank of the river Shannon again defeating the O'Reillys and taking many of their severed heads to present to his father.
 Soon afterwards a new justicar, Alan la Zouche, arrived from England.
-Aed meet with him independently of his father and was given guarantees by la Zouche that there would be no more diminishing of him or his fathers territory while la Zouche held office.
-Before the end of the year the O'Rourke's made a separate peace with the Anglo-Normans, unacceptable to Aed and his father as they should have represented them as their overlords or at least given permission for such a truce.
+Aed meet with him independently of his father and was given guarantees by la Zouche that there would be no more diminishing of him or his father's territory while la Zouche held office.
+Before the end of the year the O'Rourkes made a separate peace with the Anglo-Normans, unacceptable to Aed and his father as they should have represented them as their overlords or at least given permission for such a truce.
 This led to a short period of conflict and raiding by Aed but by the start of 1257 peace was concluded between them.

 As part of Breifne's submission to Aed he was given the stone castle at Cherry Island in Garadice Lough and garrisoned it with his troops.
 In 1257 he blinded his cousins and rivals Cathal Cuircech (the Hairy or Tufted) son of Aedh Ua Conchobair and a grandson of the same Aedh, Aed son of Conchobar in violation of his guarantees not to harm them.
-In the same year more conflict is recorded with the O'Rourke's, his castle on Cherry Island was raised though its garrison was allowed to march away unharmed.
+In the same year more conflict is recorded with the O'Rourkes, his castle on Cherry Island was raised though its garrison was allowed to march away unharmed.
 Aed in retaliation deposed Conchobar O'Ruairc king of Breifne replacing him with a man called Sitrecc, only for him to be soon afterwards killed by Conchobar's son Domnall.
 Later in the year he again raided the country, plundering the church at Fenagh while some of his followers also pillaged the lands of the MacShamradain (McGovern).